 Henry Hopwood is widely regarded as the first settler and 'father' of Echuca.

-In 1835 Hopwood was sentenced to 14 years and sent to Tasmania.
-Due to good behaviour he was given Ticket of Leave and became a policeman, but he mucked up by getting too friendly with his employer’s daughter and was sentenced to complete his time at Port Arthur after which he came via Melbourne to Echuca area.
+In 1835 Hopwood was sentenced to 14 years transportation and sent to Tasmania.
+Due to good behaviour he was given a Ticket of Leave and became a policeman, but he mucked up by getting too friendly with his employer’s daughter and was sentenced to complete his time at Port Arthur after which he came via Melbourne to Echuca area.

 In 1854 Hopwood put a 'punt of superior construction' – and later a pontoon bridge – across the Murray below his Bridge Hotel, correctly anticipating an increased movement of livestock.